giovannitorsello/custom-jitsi-meet-web/README.md

 ```
 npm install
 ```
-to install all requirements fro your custom content.
+to install all requirements from your custom content.

 8) Build all bundle in develop and production release First set your server by anvironmental variable